 Members of the community are invited to one of our pop-up information sessions in Fitzroy Gardens to learn more about the succession plan for Hotham Walk.

 Follow this page to received updates, including dates for the upcoming pop-up sessions.
-Further sessions will occur in July.

 The Hotham Walk is known for its two consistent rows of Elm trees, generally of a uniform size and structure.